J1939 Explained - A Simple Intro [2024]

 Parameter Group Number (PGN)

 The J1939 PGN comprises an 18-bit subset of the 29-bit extended CAN ID.
-In simple terms, the PGN serves as a unique frame identifier within the J1939 standard.
-For example, you can look this up in the J1939-71 standard documentation, which lists PGNs/SPNs.
+The PGN serves as the unique frame identifier within the J1939 standard - meaning that the rules for decoding raw J1939 data are specified at PGN level, rather than 29-bit ID level.

 Detailed breakdown of the J1939 PGN